sprestridge/sprestridge.github.io/_posts/2018-02-24-Pearson-Correlation.md

 run;
 ```

-## Bonus material
+## Bonus material - Outlook on Life analysis

-Just to see what the results would be I examined Pearson correlation coefficients for several of the Outlook on Life variables that are part of my original research.
+Just to see what the results would be I examined Pearson correlation coefficients for several of the Outlook on Life variables.
 The first two were the original questions I was interested in.

 - **W1_K4**: "Are blacks & other minorities treated the same as whites in the criminal justice system?"